Family Counseling

 Does My Child Need Counseling?

 Many parents struggle with whether their child needs counseling.
 While they may be facing challenges at home, it can be difficult to recognize what is simply typical child behavior and what things are more than that.
 For example, if your child is struggling in school, does that mean he or she needs counseling or is it simply an issue regarding academics?
 Similarly, if your toddler is typically independent and now seems to demand all your attention, is it a phase or does it indicate a bigger issue?
 These questions can be hard to navigate.
 Add in the feelings that accompany seeking counseling, dealing with any silent stigma about counseling, and not wanting to think that your child could have something difficult going on, and the decision about counseling can feel paralyzing.
+Carrollton Christian Counseling understands these challenges and is here to provide compassionate, faith-based support for your family.
 The most important thing to know Counseling can help.
 Whether your child is simply in a phase, or he or she is dealing with something more complex, counseling can help.
 It isn’t a cure, but it can help you and your child navigate whatever they are going through.
 You can seek help from a counselor even if you don’t know exactly what the problem is or how serious it is.
 It is similar to how you would seek help from a doctor for your child’s sore ankle about which you’re unsure.
 The doctor can help you determine what your child needs just like a counselor can help do the same.
 Signs your child might need counseling While there are no specific things to indicate counseling is needed, there are things you can look for.
-Certain behaviors can indicate that your child may be struggling with something and they could benefit from counseling.
-Behaviors to look for are: No longer enjoying hobbies they once liked.
-Change in attitude that [...]
+Certain behaviors can indicate that your child may be struggling with something and they could benefit from [...]

 Comments Off on Does My Child Need Counseling?